jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 Here is a test that I was working on recently.
 I've extracted it from Vim and blocked out the code with the colour that Vim assigns for Python code.
-Hopefully, in this rough image you will see three sections to the test:
+Hopefully, in this rough image you will see three sections to the test separated by a clear white line:

 .. image:: |filename|/images/test_shape.png
     :alt: The shape of a test in Python built with Arrange Act Assert.